ocaml/ocaml.org/data/tutorials/getting-started/sc_00_a_tour_of_ocaml.md

 title: A Tour of OCaml
 description: >
   Hop on the OCaml sightseeing bus.
 This absolute beginner tutorial will drive you through the marvels and wonders of OCaml.
 We'll have a look at the most commonly used language features.
-category: "Getting Started"
+category: "Start Coding"
 ---

 # A Tour of OCaml

-Let's walk through the basics of OCaml by trying out different elements in an interactive manner.
-We recommend that you execute the examples we provide, or slight variants of them, in your own environment to get a feel for coding in OCaml.

-## Prerequisites and Goals

 Before proceeding with this tutorial, please ensure you've installed OCaml and set up the environment, as described on the [install OCaml](/docs/installing-ocaml) page.
 After we take an introductory tour of OCaml's language features, we'll proceed to create our first OCaml project in the [How to Write an OCaml Program](/docs/how-to-write-an-ocaml-program) tutorial.

-To participate in this level zero tutorial, you need to have OCaml installed.
+You need to have OCaml installed.
 No OCaml or functional programming knowledge is required; however, it is assumed the reader has some basic software development knowledge.
 This tutorial is probably not adapted to learn programming.

 This document will cover how to use the REPL UTop to evaluate OCaml expressions interactively, understand the output, how to use pattern matching, call functions from OCaml standard library modules, and more.
 It also introduces you to lists, values, functions, integers, floats, references, and arrays.

+Let's walk through the basics of OCaml by trying out different elements in an interactive manner.
+We recommend that you execute the examples we provide, or slight variants of them, in your own environment to get a feel for coding in OCaml.

 <!--
 The goal of this tutorial is to provide the following capabilities: